jundalisay/sp/content/en/research/benham/palmistry/part-2/chapter-07e.md

 ---
-title: "The Splits of the Line of Life"
+title: "Defects on the Line of Life"
-heading: "Chapter 7d "
+heading: "Chapter 7e"
 weight: 44
 c: "deeppink"
 description: "The thin Life line indicates a lack of robust, muscular vitality and great endurance."